-- 28. Guided by Council decisions EC-M-48/DEC.1 and EC-M-50/DEC.1 (dated 4 February 2015 and 23 November 2015, respectively), as well as by United Nations Security Council resolution 2209 (2015), the FFM continues to study all available information relating to allegations of the use of chemical weapons in the Syrian Arab Republic. - 29.
-The FFM is continuing its engagement with the Syrian Arab Republic and other States Parties with regard to a variety of incidents.
-Between 28 November and 10 December 2021, the FFM deployed to the Syrian Arab Republic to collect information and conduct interviews regarding the incidents that took place in Hama Governorate on 7 July 2017 and 4 August 2017 in Khirbat Masasinah; on 9 August 2017 in Qalib Al-Thawr, Al-Salamiyah; and on 8 November 2017 in Al-Balil, Suran. - 30.
-The FFM is continuing analysis of information collected from recent activities and is preparing upcoming deployments.
+- 27. Guided by Council decisions EC-M-48/DEC.1 and EC-M-50/DEC.1 (dated 4 February 2015 and 23 November 2015, respectively), as well as by United Nations Security Council resolution 2209 (2015), the FFM continues to study all available information relating to allegations of the use of chemical weapons in the Syrian Arab Republic. - 28.
+The FFM is continuing its engagement with the Syrian Arab Republic and other States Parties with regard to a variety of incidents and is preparing upcoming deployments.
 The conduct of these deployments is subject to the evolution of the COVID-19 pandemic.
-The FFM will report to the Council on the results of its work in due course.